 It is the policy of the Division of Campus Safety (DCS) that all DCS personnel required to have a City and County of Denver issued Security Guard License for their position must successfully pass a job related human performance evaluation as part of a conditional offer of employment.
 The human performance evaluation shall be administered by an approved University of Denver medical provider and will consist of an evaluation of the following:

-Non-Exempt position; 40-hour week.
+Non-exempt position; 40-hour week.
 Varied hours during a 24/7 work week.
 Campus Safety Officers assigned to Patrol Operations participate in a seniority-based shift bid and may be required to work nights, weekends, and holidays.
+The shifts we are currently recruiting for are overnight shifts.

 Candidates must apply online through jobs.du.edu to be considered.
 Only applications submitted online will be accepted.